Islam in Oman

-Islam is the state religion in Oman, introduced during Prophet Muhammad's lifetime in the early 7th century.
-The Prophet appointed Amr ibn al-As as governor, who remained until the prophet's death in 632 CE.
-Amr and Sa'id ibn Aws al-Ansari delivered Muhammad's letter to the Al-Julanda brothers; the rulers of Oman, inviting them to embrace Islam.
+Islam is the state religion in Oman, introduced during the lifetime of the Islamic prophet Muhammad in the early 7th century.
+Muhammad appointed Amr ibn al-As as governor, who remained until Muhammad's death in 632 CE.
+Amr and Sa'id ibn Aws al-Ansari delivered Muhammad's letter to the Al-Julanda brothers, the rulers of Oman, inviting them to embrace Islam.
 This peaceful mission marked the beginning of Islam in Oman.
-Today, 95% of Oman's population is Muslim, with Sunni Islam and Ibadi Islam each representing 45% of the population, with the other 5% are Shia Muslims.
+Today, 95% of Oman's population is Muslim, with 45% Sunni, 45% Ibadi, and 5% Shia.

 History

-Islam spread peacefully in Oman during the early 7th century, initiated by Prophet Muhammad.
-Oman initially followed Sunni Islam influenced by the teachings of Amr ibn al-As.
-The Ibaadi denomination, a branch of the Khawarij, later established itself in Oman after fleeing Basra in modern-day Iraq.
-The first Ibaadi state was established in Oman in 750 CE during the transitional period following the fall of the Umayyed Caliphate but fell to the Abbasid Caliphate in 752 CE.
+Islam spread peacefully in Oman during the early 7th century, initiated by Muhammad.
+Oman initially followed Sunni Islam, influenced by the teachings of Amr ibn al-As.
+The Ibaadi denomination, a branch of the Khawarij, established itself in Oman after fleeing Basra in modern-day Iraq.
+The first Ibaadi state was established in Oman in 750 CE during the transitional period following the fall of the Umayyad Caliphate but fell to the Abbasid Caliphate in 752 CE.
 Another Ibadi state emerged in 793 CE, lasting until the Abbasid recapture in 893 CE.
-Subsequent centuries saw the re-establishment of Ibadi imamates in the modern era, and Ibadis remain in Oman, including the royal family.
-The current monarchy, which overthrew the Ibadi imamate, is also Ibadi.
+Subsequent centuries saw the re-establishment of Ibadi imamates in the modern era, and Ibadis remain in Oman, including the current royal family, which overthrew the Ibadi imamate.